openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Strong identity verification typically requires the participants to keep an audit trail of the whole process.

+Use of the `txn` Claim is RECOMMENDED.

-The `txn` Claim as defined in [@!RFC8417] is used in the context of this extension to build audit trails across the parties involved in an OpenID Connect transaction.
+The `txn` Claim as defined in Section 2.2 of [@!RFC8417] is used in the context of this extension to build audit trails across the parties involved in an OpenID Connect transaction.

-If the OP issues a `txn`, it MUST maintain a corresponding audit trail, which at least consists of the following details:
+When the OP issues a `txn`, it MUST maintain a corresponding audit trail, which at least consists of the following details:

 * the transaction ID,
 * the authentication method employed, and